JiahangWu/arc_star_ros/README.md

     $ ./arc_star_app_file my_dataset_folder/events.txt

-You can also save the event classification into corners as a plain text file (1 event is a corner, 0 otherwise):
+You can also save the event into corners as a plain text file:

-    $ ./arc_star_app_file my_dataset_folder/events.txt my_result_folder/classification.txt
+    $ ./arc_star_app_file my_dataset_folder/events.txt my_result_folder/corners.txt

 ## ROS implementation
 Navigate to your initialized ROS workspace, clone and compile: